 In medical career terminology, there are specific terms that are often used interchangeably.
 And while plenty of career fields have terms that people tend to mix up (for example, criminology and criminal justice), in the medical career field, interchanging can have consequences.
 Medical career terminology seems to be more confusing than most – probably because the average person, or student who wants a career in healthcare, simply doesn’t have enough knowledge.
-Two commonly interchanged terms in … [Read more...] about Is There a Difference between Healthcare Management and Healthcare Administration?
+Two commonly interchanged terms in the healthcare field are healthcare management and healthcare administration.

-Customer relationships management (CRM) tools are used in many business settings to keep track of important client information.
+Customer relationships management (CRM) tools are used in many business settings to keep track of clients information and keep notes on interactions and other information.
 Healthcare facilities typically keep track of patient-centric information in EMR or EHR systems.
 This is an appropriate place for medical information about the patient, but how do healthcare organizations keep track of other information about patients?
-How do they access healthcare information from other organizations?
-What tools are used to provide more personalized … [Read more...] about Can CRMS in Healthcare Improve Collaboration Across the Continuum of Care?
+What tools are used to provide more personalized care and improve population health management measures?

 The Ebola situation has many in the United States at panic levels.
 We’ve already had several patients with Ebola on U.S. soil.
 We’ve already already had a death caused by Ebola.
 The media is spreading panic and is doing a terrible job at informing the public of any real facts.
 Mistakes have been made in …

 It can be challenging to transition into healthcare IT and informatics, but one piece of advice I often give nurses and others looking to make the change is to learn about the career and what job responsibly it has.
 One great way to do this is to look at job listings, job requirements, and networking with recruiters and hiring managers to determine the skills and training you need to be a viable candidate.